MLB Player News

 Christian Encarnacion-Strand 1B | BAL

-Reds' Christian Encarnacion-Strand: Absent from lineup
+Reds' Christian Encarnacion-Strand: Two extra-base hits

 -